northwestcoder/satori-api-server/README.md

 serviceaccount_key	= ""
 apihost			= "app.satoricyber.com"
 apikey 			= ""
-security_policy_id	= ""
 ```

 - Fill in all of the values (using the quotes) in your new ```satori.py``` file or else this example will fail.
 	- Use the Satori documentation to find account and service account info.
 	- ```apihost```: defaults to app.satoricyber.com
 	- ```apikey```: is a made up token/secret to protect this relay server.
 Enter a unique and strong value here, and then also use that value in url requests, see below.
-Note: this is a test harness - do not do this in production!
+Note: this is a test harness - in production, instead of storing a secret or key inside code, you should instead look it up from a secret manager!
-	- ```security_policy_id```: the desired Policy, its ID has to be looked up manually in the Satori UX.
+	- ```security_policy_id```: the desired Policy, its ID has to be known ahead of time and looked up manually in the Satori UX, and then used in the URL parameters.

 - Deploy this project: navigate to where you have downloaded it, and run: ```gcloud run deploy```

-You can also run locally with:
+For AWS, with some testing this docker/code approach will probably also work with AWS, e.g. their "app runner" product.

+Finnaly, you can also run this flask server locally, we tested with python 3.10.4 and recommend ```pyenv``` for your environment management:

 - ```pip install -r requirements.txt```
 - ```python main.py```